 The objects of ditransitive verbs may participate in Dative Movement.
 The SPECIALIST lexicon treats the dative shift phenomenon as a movement of the prepositionally marked indirect object into a position immediately following the verb.
 For example, "I gave Mary the book" is derived from "I gave the book to Mary" by Dative Movement.
-The verb give is coded dit-ran=np,pphr(to,np);datmvt, with the additional code, datmvt, indicating that the two objects may be permuted.
-This device not only allows the two codes ditran=np,pphr(P,np) and dit-ran=np,np1 to be collapsed into one code: ditran(np,pphr(P,np);datmvt, it captures the identity of the np's in each code.
-The first np of the ditran(np,np) code, the indirect object, is identified with the second np in the ditran=np,pphr(P,np) and the second np of the dit-ran(np,np), direct object, is identified with the first np of the ditran=np,pphr(P,np) code.
+The verb give is coded ditran=np,pphr(to,np);datmvt, with the additional code, datmvt, indicating that the two objects may be permuted.
+This device not only allows the two codes ditran=np,pphr(P,np) and ditran=np,np1 to be collapsed into one code: ditran(np,pphr(P,np));datmvt, it captures the identity of the NPs in each code.
+The first NP of the ditran(np,np), and the second NP of the ditran(np,np), the direct object, is identified with the first NP of the ditran=np,pphr(P,np) code.

-78a.
-I wrote a letter to the president.
+80a.
+I wrote a letter to the president.80b.

-78b.
 I wrote the president a letter.